A random matrix perspective of cultural structure: groups or redundancies?: Discussion

-This correlation region is exploited (Sec.~\ref{Theor_2}) for understanding how the presence or absence of groups becomes visible via spectral analysis.
-In both cases, there is one eigenvalue that becomes increasingly separated from the random bulk when increasing the level of correlations between features.
-However, this increasing trend is, up to statistical errors arising from finite sampling, exactly the same for the FCI and S2G models, even for the above-mentioned correlation region.
-This suggests that the presence of deviating eigenvalues in empirical data is not a certain signature of group structure.
-The difference between the two scenarios becomes visible if one calculates the uniformities of the eigenvectors by means of ``eigenvector entropy'' (inspired by Ref.~\cite{Patil}, where it is called ``information entropy'').
-There is one eigenvector uniformity that, for an increasing level of correlations, becomes increasingly separated from the random bulk.
+This correlation interval was exploited (Sec.~\ref{Theor_2}) for understanding how the presence or absence of groups becomes visible via spectral analysis.
+For both FCI and S2G, one eigenvalue was shown to become increasingly separated from the random bulk when increasing the level of correlation between features.
+However, this increasing trend was shown to be, up to statistical errors arising from finite sampling, exactly the same for the two models, even for the above-mentioned correlation region.
+This showed that the presence of deviating eigenvalues in empirical data is not a certain signature of group structure.
+The difference between the two scenarios became visible when calculating the uniformities of the eigenvectors by means of ``eigenvector entropy'' (inspired by Ref.~\cite{Patil}, where it is called ``information entropy'').
+There is one eigenvector uniformity that, for an increasing level of correlation, becomes increasingly separated from the random bulk.
 This increasing trend is significantly different for the two models, while starting in an abrupt way and replicating well, for each model, the phase transition expected on theoretical grounds.
 Thus, for the interesting correlation region, S2G shows a deviating eigenvector uniformity, while FCI does not.
-This suggests that empirical eigenmodes corresponding to authentic groups should exhibit not only an eigenvalue that is significantly higher than the null model expectation, but also an eigenvector uniformity that is significantly higher than the null model expectation.
+This suggested that empirical eigenmodes corresponding to authentic groups should exhibit not only an eigenvalue that is significantly higher than the null model expectation, but also an eigenvector uniformity that is significantly higher than the null model expectation.